Home • Welcome to ALSO!

 • Uniform Photographic Copies of Business and Public Records as Evidence Act (1949)

-[NCCUSL Text] This act provides that a reproduction which accurately reflects the original is as admissible in evidence as the original itself in an judicial or administrative proceeding.
+This act provides that a reproduction which accurately reflects the original is as admissible in evidence as the original itself in an judicial or administrative proceeding.
+See also the Uniform Business Records as Evidence Act.

 • Uniform Planned Community Act (1980)

 This act provides a single post-conviction review as part of the criminal process.
-(This act is now regarded by the NCCUSL as a model act, instead of a uniform act, and so it may be known as the Model Post-Conviction Procedure Act.)
+(This act is now regarded by the Uniform Law Commission as a model act instead of a uniform act.)

 Maryland: Md.
 Code, Crim.
 Proc. art., § 7-101 et seq.